LifeWanted/Spark/README.md

 #### !bind

 This flag should be used in a tag's attribute list after the name of an event.
 This will cause the `Spark.View` to bind to the named event.
-If you would like to specify name of a callback function just put its path in the locals `Object` after the flag.
+If you would like to specify a callback function just put its path in the locals `Object` after the flag.
 For example, the following would bind the click event on the span to the property `nameClicked` in the local variable `person`.

 ```jade
     h1 span( #{click!bind.person.nameClicked} ) #{person.name}